MED 8750 Physician Competencies IV Class of 2024

 - Registration of knowledge translation plan with UGME office – August 28, 2023

-- Proof of completed knowledge translation – submit to UGME by end of March 2024 (date TBD)
+- Proof of completed knowledge translation – submit to UGME by March 22, 2024

 - Research Day presentation (oral or poster) – late March or early April 2024 (date TBD)